Anita Dunn

-Anita Dunn (née Babbitt; born January 8, 1958) is an American political strategist serving as a senior advisor to U.S. President Joe Biden, having originally held the post from January 20, 2021 to August 12, 2021, and returning May 5, 2022.
+Anita Dunn (née Babbitt; born January 8, 1958) is an American political strategist who served as a senior advisor to U.S. President Joe Biden, holding the post from January 20, 2021, to August 12, 2021, and again from May 5, 2022, to August 2024.
+She is currently serving as a senior adviser to the Future Forward PAC.

 Previously, she served as acting White House Communications Director in the Obama White House.
 Additionally, she served as managing director at SKDK, a strategic communications firm in Washington, D.C., and an advisor to the Biden presidential transition.
 Dunn has worked on six Democratic presidential campaigns over a period of 40 years.

 Early life and education

-Dunn was raised in Bethesda, Maryland, the daughter of Albert E. Babbitt and Carol Hutto Babbitt.
-Her father is Jewish and his brother was the modernist composer Milton Babbitt.
+Dunn was raised in Bethesda, Maryland, the daughter of Albert E. Babbitt and Carol (Hutto) Babbitt.
+Her uncle was the modernist composer Milton Babbitt.
+She attended Walter Johnson High School, graduating in 1976.
 She earned a Bachelor of Arts degree from the University of Maryland, College Park.

 Career

 Dunn began her career in the Carter White House, first as an intern for White House Communications Director Gerald Rafshoon and then worked for chief of staff Hamilton Jordan.

 She worked on the campaign of U.S. Senator John Glenn (D-OH) in 1984, and on Capitol Hill before joining the firm founded by Bob Squier and William Knapp in 1993.
-She has been the adviser and communications director to Senator Bill Bradley (D-NJ), and served as the chief strategist for his presidential campaign.
+She was the adviser and communications director to Senator Bill Bradley (D-NJ), and served as the chief strategist for his presidential campaign.

 Dunn also served as advisor to Senator Evan Bayh (D-IN), former Senate Majority Leader Tom Daschle (D-SD) and as communications director for Al Gore's presidential campaign in 2000.

 In 2004, Dunn produced the media for Congressman Lloyd Doggett (D-TX).
-In 2006 she was hired by then-Senator Barack Obama to direct communications and strategy for his political action committee, The Hopefund.
+In 2006, she was hired by then-Senator Barack Obama to direct communications and strategy for his political action committee, The Hopefund.
 This move signaled to many that Obama was planning to run for the presidency.
 While advising Hopefund and Obama in 2006, she was instrumental in the preparations for the launch of Obama for America, and brought many key staffers to the Obama campaign with whom she had worked in Bayh's and Daschle's offices.

 Obama campaign

 In April 2008, it was announced that Dunn, who had joined the Obama campaign in February, would be the director of communications, policy and research operations for Obama for America, where she held the title Senior Adviser and was one of the major decision makers of the Obama campaign.
 She was featured as one of four top advisers (along with David Axelrod, David Plouffe, and Robert Gibbs) in a 60 Minutes interview held after then-President-elect Obama's November 4, 2008, victory speech at Grant Park, Chicago, Illinois.
 She was described, in the 60 Minutes interview, as, "a relative newcomer who handled communications, research and policy."
-During the presidential transition of 2008–09, Dunn trained White House Press Secretary Robert Gibbs.